arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 ```

 In the Parser world, you have to use `<!>` for the first argument,
-which give you back a Parser-wrapped function.
+which gives you back a Parser-wrapped function.
 So, you have to
 continue with this yet-to-be-implemented `<*>` apply operator.

 ```fsharp